January - April 2018

 I am passionate about writing and would like to assist other women write their stories.
 For this purpose I created "LEGACIES."
 In this eclectic workshop, just for women, there is plenty of room for self-expression and creative exploration.
 It takes just one day to get the motivation and courage to get started.
 (More about "LEGACIES" will also be featured on my new website.)

-Coming this summer will be my first novel - Vanessa.
+Coming in the fall of 2017 will be my first novel - Vanessa - a Love Story.
 It is great reading for a woman's book club, or just great entertainment after one has had a busy, exhausting week at work.
 Novel writing is much, much different than crafting a memoir or writing non-fiction.
 There are questions a writer asks in fiction-mode that never surface for other genres.
 It is the more difficult literary form, which makes me wonder why so many people write them.

-VANESSA (my new novel), LEGACIES, both math books, and card collection and more will be available on my new personal website sandralynnlegacies.com in November.
-Won't you join me in exploring that part of you which needs to spread your wings and fly?
+VANESSA - a Love Story and my other books are now available on my new personal website sandralynnlegacies.com and on Amazon.
+Won't you join me in exploring that part of you which wants to spread your wings and fly?

 by Sandra Manigault